search

 Details of each notification

-line Receive key metrics and announcements
+line Receive key indicators and announcements

 You will receive notifications about key metrics and limited-time promotions.
 If you turn this feature off, you may not be able to participate in limited-time promotions.